 Dr. Dupet gleefully pointed out that this alien planet also has an Earth-like moon, “When the RBT snapped a picture of F8KN-EM’s moon, we knew right then and there that there’s certainly life on this floating ball at the outskirts of our galaxy” he said.
 “If they have a moon, then I bet they have a space agency that ‘landed’ on it and played a little golf, just like we do.”

 Above: Heavily cratered moon of planet F8KN-EM floating in the blackness of space...

 The Really Big Telescope has also detected several explosions in space, “Yeah, there’s stuff blowing-up out there left and right” Dr. Gullaball informed.
 “And thanks to the Really Big, we’re able to determine with a great deal of accuracy that these explosions occurred billions of years ago, but the flash from these blasts in outer space are just now reaching us because light travels really fast, I mean slow….”
-For now, the Really Big will stay focused on planet F8KN-EM to feed the research team images to chew on before capturing more colorful stills of exploding constellations.
+For now, the Really Big will remain focused on planet F8KN-EM in order to feed the research team images to chew-on before capturing extra colorful stills of 'exploding' constellations.